-An emergency veterinarian (and second opinion) were summoned to examine Brandy’s “bleeding lump.”
-After laser excising it, initial reports showed cancer, with an outside laboratory confirming stage II mast cell cancer.
+An emergency veterinarian (and a second opinion) were summoned to examine Brandy’s “bleeding lump.”
+After laser excising it, initial reports showed cancer, with an outside laboratory confirming a stage II mast cell tumor.

 An oncologist at Cornell gave me a rudimentary diagram of a dog and told me to chart Brandy’s lumps.
-After a few years, I could have connected the dots, so I pass this advice for dog lumps and bumps screening onto you:
+After a few years, I could have connected the dots.

 - Photograph each new lump and keep the image safe and secure.
 Be sure to note EXACTLY where it is located on the dog’s body.
 When you write “ear,” that might not make a lot of sense if more lumps develop.

 - Invest in calipers.
-I got mine at a hardware supply store.
+I got mine at a hardware supply store back in the 1990s.
+These days, you can get calipers on Amazon or digital calipers from Dr. Sue Cancer Vet’s website.
 Calipers minutely measure the width of a lump.
 Document it.
 Monitor the lump for any sign of growth or physical change.
 See the veterinarian.

-- DON’T squeeze it.
-No no and no. This can lead to infection and is a generally bad idea.
+- DON’T squeeze any lump or bump on a dog’s skin, as this can lead to infection and is a generally bad idea.

 - DON’T panic.
 Out of over 25 aspirations in her lifetime, ONE turned out to be cancer.
-One too many.
+One too many, but we caught it.

 - Know the warning signs of canine cancer.